idelac3/ldapService/README.md

   --disableLdapFilter                if set, filter in LDAP SEARCH request will be ignored.
 </PRE>

+To see currently valid options, use --help command line argument.

 To start an LDAP service on port TCP 1389, without SSL/TLS and any special features, use:

 <PRE>